Nadia-Mas/Nadia-Mas.github.io/_pages/projects.md

 permalink: /Honors and Awards/
 # description: <h6>We aim to address <b>sustainability, reliability, and efficiency</b> of machine learning, by selecting the most relevant data for training, among other techniques.</h6>
 nav: true
-nav_order: 2
+nav_order: 3
-display_categories: [efficiency, robustness]
+display_categories: [Ranked 1st Student, Ranked 1st Student, Best TA]
 horizontal: false
 ---
 <!-- We aim to address <span class="emp"><b>sustainability, reliability, and efficiency</b></span> of machine learning, by selecting the most relevant data for training, among other techniques. -->
 This section showcases the recognition and accolades I have received throughout my academic  journey.
-It highlights my achievements, such as [being ranked first among master's degree students](#Ranked 1st Student) in computer science for the years 2021-2023 and being nominated as [the Best Young Master's Degree Researcher](#Best Young Master's degree Researcher) in the esteemed Faculty of Mathematics and Computer Science in 2022.
+It highlights my achievements, such as [being ranked first among master's degree students](#Ranked 1st Student) in computer science for the years 2021-2023 and being nominated as [the Best Young Master's Degree Researcher](#Ranked 1st Student) in the esteemed Faculty of Mathematics and Computer Science in 2022.
 Additionally, I was honored with the title of [the Best Teaching Assistant (TA)](#Best TA) at Allameh Tabatab'i University in 2023.
 These accolades reflect my dedication, skills, and commitment to excellence in my field.

 <!-- pages/projects.md -->
 <div class="projects">